 Use this worksheet to describe the characteristics of hazards and capture information about which hazards are most significant to the planning area.
-Modify this list as necessary and exclude hazards that are not relevant to your Tribe.
+Modify this list as necessary and exclude hazards that are not relevant.
 For plan updates, it can be helpful to describe if and how each characteristic has changed in the last 5 years.

 HAZARD WHERE DOES THIS HAZARD OCCUR?
 HOW FREQUENTLY DOES IT OCCUR?
 WHAT IS THE MAGNITUDE OR STRENGTH?
 HOW FREQUENTLY WILL THIS EVENT HAPPEN IN THE FUTURE?
-WHAT ARE THE Potential Impacts?
+WHAT ARE THE POTENTIAL IMPACTS?
 NOTES AND AGENCY WITH EXPERTISE/ DATA

 AVALANCHE

 DAM FAILURE

-DROUGHT
+DROUGHT ·

-EARTHQUAKE
+EARTHQUAKE ·

-EROSION
+EROSION · ·

-EXPANSIVE SOILS ·
+EXPANSIVE SOILS · · · ·

 EXTREME COLD

 EXTREME HEAT

 FLOOD

 HAIL

 HURRICANE WIND

 LANDSLIDE

 LIGHTNING

 SEA LEVEL RISE

 SEVERE WINTER WEATHER